Dow Closes Above 30,000 For The First Time In History On Biden-Transition Rally

 The typically seamless process has been mired down by President Donald Trump's legal challenges to the election's outcome.

-The Dow Jones industrial average surged above 30,000 for the first time, ever marking a rapid comeback after sinking in March.
+The Dow Jones Industrial Average traded above 30,000 points for the first time Tuesday as investors...